Dawn Dickson

-Dawn Dickson (born January 1, 1979), also known as Dawn Dickson Akpoghene, is an American businesswoman, inventor, author, and investor.
+Dawn Dickson (born January 1, 1979), also known as Dawn Dickson Akpoghene, is an American businesswoman.
 She is the founder of retail technology company PopCom and women's shoe company Flat Out of Heels.

 Early life and education

-Born in Ohio, Dickson's mother ran an in-home day care service and her father remodeled homes.
+Born in Columbus, Ohio, Dickson's mother ran an in-home day care service and her father remodeled homes.
 Their family also operated a demolition business.
 As a child, she made money by selling candy, old toys, and lemonade.

 Dickson received a Bachelor's of Arts degree in journalism at Ohio State University and did graduate work at DeVry University in information technology.
 She was later selected for the Nasdaq Entrepreneurial Center's Milestone Makers program, as part of its Fall 2019 cohort of mid-stage entrepreneurs.

 Career

 After an internship at Nationwide Insurance, Dickson was offered a full-time position as a business analyst.
 She then ran online marketing for agents in a subsidiary of Nationwide.
 Dickson founded her first company, TheUrbanStarr.com, in 2002, while still working at Nationwide and studying at DeVry.
 TheUrbanStarr.com was a web site highlighting local entertainment and events in Central Ohio, which streamed music and videos online before the existence of YouTube.

 In 2005, Dickson started her own consulting business in online marketing and business development.
 She then moved to Atlanta, and later on to Miami.
 She finally closed TheUrbanStarr.com web site during the 2008 recession.